JunaidSalim/GPA_Calculator/README.md

-# GPA-Calculator
-Repository for GPA-Calculator program in C++
-**This is a GPA calculator developed by Junaid Saleem in C++

 This is based on following Instructions:
 C++ program that calculates the CGPA of students based on her/his total scores in the courses studied in the past 3 semesters.